IanRossKegler/Optimisation/Sub_system2/README.md

-# Delay and Layout Optimisation
+# Subsystem 2 - Delay and Layout Optimisation

 Above are three different attemps at optimisating the source location and reciever layout.
 Both the COBYLA and Particle Swarm implementation successfully genereated optimal layouts and source locations.